virtualcom-designlab/TBSA2026/submission.md

 # Submission Guidelines

-Your submission should have been done in EasyChair until the deadline.
+Your submission should have been done in [EasyChair Persuasive2026](https://easychair.org/conferences/?conf=persuasive2026 ) until the deadline.
+You can choose the *New Submission* tab in the website and choose TBSA2026 Track in the selection lists.

 ## Deadlines:
 - Submission deadline: Jan.
 11th, 2026 (AOE)